-TABLE 7.
+TABLE 9.
 Social Mobility in the 15 Largest Urban Labor Markets

 Notes: This table reports mobility statistics for the 15 largest urban local labor markets in Germany, as measured by their total population in 2017, based on the MZ waves 2011-2018.
+The gradient measures the gap in the probability of obtaining an A-Level between children at the top and the bottom of the parental income distribution.
+Q1 and Q5 denote the share of children obtaining an A-Level in the first and fifth quintile of parental income; Q5/Q1 is the ratio between both measures.
 The local labor markets are sorted, in ascending order, by the point estimate of the parental income gradient.
 Standard errors are computed as described in Section 3.3.
-The point estimates for the city-states can differ from those reported in Table 6, as the urban labor markets typically also include surrounding towns and villages.
+The point estimates for the city-states can differ from those reported in Table 8, as the urban labor markets typically also include surrounding towns and villages.

+The most striking discrepancy between cities in our data is observed for Hamburg and Leipzig, with a difference of approximately 20 percentage points in the estimated top-bottom gap, as well as 15 percentage points in our estimate of the Q1 measure.
+Figure 9 displays our raw data for the two cities.
 Similar to the previously considered partitions of our data, we show in Figure B.7 that the empirical CEFs are well approximated by a linear function.
 Overall, our city-level findings suggest that the relative opportunities of children can differ meaningfully across politically similar and geographically close regions of Germany.